rabbitholegg/questdk-plugins/apps/create-plugin/README.md

 The script will create a template for you in the packages directory structure.

+## Templates

+the following actions will be performed, assuming the tool is used to collect <project> name, <chain> ids, and <actions>:

+1. Create a new directory in the packages directory with the name `@rabbitholegg/questdk-plugin-<project>`
+2. Create index.ts, <project>.ts, <project>.test.ts, and test-transaction.ts files in the new directory as well as readme, package.json, etc with the <project> name
+3.  index.ts imports and interface definition is written based on selected <actions>
+4.  <project>.ts imports, a function declaration for each action, and `getSupportedChainIds` are populated

 ## Development

 the following command will both compile and run the plugin creator